ShuklaGroup/esmdynamic/README.md

   --fasta FASTA         Path to FASTA file with sequences.
   --csv CSV             CSV file with sequences (first column ID, second column sequence).
   --batch_size BATCH_SIZE
-                        Batch size (default 1).
+                        Batch size.
   --chunk_size CHUNK_SIZE
-                        Model chunk size (default 256).
+                        Model chunk size.
-  --device {cpu,cuda}   Device (default: cuda).
+  --device {cpu,cuda}   Device to use.
   --output_dir OUTPUT_DIR
-                        Output directory.
+                        Directory where outputs will be written.
   --chain_ids CHAIN_IDS
-                        Chain IDs to use (e.g., 'ABCDEF').
+                        Chain IDs to use for labels (e.g. ABCDEF).
 Default: A-Z.
+  --low_memory          Use low-memory inference mode.
+  --save_html           Also save interactive HTML heatmaps.
+  --save_png            Save PNG heatmaps/plots.
+  --save_txt            Save text/CSV outputs.
+  --save_raw_pt         Save a .pt bundle with all cropped outputs for each sequence.
+  --num_recycles NUM_RECYCLES
+                        Optional number of recycles to pass to the model.
 ```

-With FASTA file input, the headers will be used as IDs.
-With CSV input, the first row are headers, the first column contains IDs, and the second column contains the sequences.
+With FASTA file input, the headers will be used as protein IDs.
+With CSV input, the first row are column headers, the first column contains protein IDs, and the second column contains the protein sequences.

 Use `:` to separate chains (unless using the Colab Notebook, then use `/`).